Binu-A-R/Whitedevil-007/README.md

   </a>
 </h1>

-I have completed my Bachelors in Computer Science & Engineering.Now I'm recently join in Cybrosys Technologies as Python Odoo developer.I like to learn new things and make something from it.
+I have completed my Bachelors in Computer Science & Engineering.
+Now I'm recently join in Cybrosys Technologies as Python Odoo developer.
+I like to learn new things and make something from it.

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=HoLyGhxsT&label=Views&color=blue&style=plastic" alt="akshaysanze006" />